'Voice' stars Gwen Stefani, Blake Shelton wed in Oklahoma

 NASHVILLE, Tenn.
 (AP) — “The Voice” coaches Gwen Stefani and Blake Shelton celebrated their nuptials over the Fourth of July holiday during a weekend wedding in Oklahoma.

-The pop star and the country star posted photos on Monday of their wedding including an image of the couple posing under a twilight sky.
+On Monday, the pop star and the country star posted photos of their wedding including an image of the couple posing under a twilight sky.
 A representative for Shelton said they married in his home state of Oklahoma and the No Doubt singer tagged the wedding photos with Saturday’s date.

 In one photo, Shelton was dressed in jeans and driving a golf cart decorated with white tulle, while Stefani showed off her white boots under her wedding dress and held up a bouquet of white flowers.